sshettyongit/sshettyongit/README.md

-### 👋 Hi there, I'm Shreyas
+### 👋 Hey there, I'm Shreyas!

-Data Engineer with a track record of 2+ years in Power BI, SQL, Databricks & Python.
+I'm a Data Engineer who knows their way around Power BI, SQL, Databricks & Python — and around a bar counter too 🍻.
-I thrive in greenfield environments, adapting quickly to evolving needs with stakeholders.
-Seeking to deepen my technical skills in a modern, cloud-based data environment and leverage my expertise to contribute to meaningful business decisions.
+With 2+ years of experience turning messy data into meaningful insights, I thrive in greenfield environments where every day brings something new (preferably not on fire 🔥).

+Currently on the lookout for new opportunities where I can keep learning, keep building, and maybe even keep caffeinating responsibly ☕.

 ---

 ### 🧠 About Me:

-🔭 I’m currently looking for opportunities
+- 🔭 **Currently looking for:**
-  Open to roles where I can drive impact with data, especially in cloud-native ecosystems and data engineering/analytics.
+  Exciting roles in cloud-native data engineering and analytics.
+Bonus points if the team likes memes.

-👯 I’m looking to collaborate on
+- 👯 **Would love to collaborate on:**
-  Projects involving data pipeline design, cloud data platforms (Azure preferred), or anything blending analytics with real-world impact.
+  Building data pipelines, Azure cloud projects, or anything where data gets a much-needed glow-up.

-🤝 I’m looking for help with
+- 🤝 **Could use help with:**
-  Exploring best practices in data architecture, data governance in cloud environments, and contributing to open-source data tools.
+  Best practices in cloud data architecture, and contributing to open-source data projects without accidentally breaking things.

-🌱 I’m currently learning
-  Advanced data orchestration, CI/CD for data workflows, and building scalable analytics solutions using Azure Synapse, Data Factory, and Delta Lake.
+- 🌱 **Currently learning:**
+  How to orchestrate data like a maestro 🎻 — diving into Azure Synapse, Data Factory, Delta Lake, and better CI/CD workflows.

-💬 Ask me about
+- 💬 **Ask me about:**
-  Power BI, SQL tuning, Python for data processing, ETL development, Databricks, or debugging a failing pipeline at 2 AM 😅

-⚡ Fun fact
-  I’ve balanced debugging revenue pipelines for Coca-Cola with bartending at night — cheers to versatility! 🍹💻
+  Power BI dashboards, SQL optimization tricks, fixing broken ETL pipelines, Databricks chaos management, or how to serve 50 cocktails in one night without crying.

+- ⚡ **Fun fact:**
+  I once handled revenue-critical data for Coca-Cola by day and mixed mojitos by night.
+Career highlight: no spills in either field (mostly).

+---

 ---
 ## 🌐 Socials: